 Story approach & format

-We expect to award between 6-10 grants ranging from $1,000 to $2,000, depending on the proposal and needs.
+We expect to award between 10-14 grants of ranging from $1,000 to $2,000, depending on the proposal and needs.
 We will consider larger grant amounts for stories using innovative or investigative approaches that may be more costly and time-consuming.

-Applicants should provide a detailed budget with justification for the amount requested using the template provided below.
+Applicants should provide a detailed budget with justification for the amount requested using this template.
 We have not set a specific amount because we are asking you to consider what you'll need to do this type of reporting.
 We do ask that the budgets be reasonable and account for costs necessary for reporting without being extraneous.
 We expect that stories will be produced with equipment the applicant already has access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on producing new supplies.

 Stories can be produced in any language.
 However, applicants who intend to write or produce stories in their local language need to also include an English translation.
 Please include the cost for translation in the budget, if necessary.

-Those who are awarded grants are free to publish or broadcast their stories in their affiliated media as long as EJN and Arcadia are also given rights to edit, publish, broadcast and distribute them freely.
+Those who are awarded grants are free to publish or broadcast their stories in their affiliated media as long as EJN, Arcadia, and our partners are also given rights to edit, publish, broadcast and distribute them freely.
 Freelance reporters should demonstrate a plan for publication or broadcast and are encouraged to provide a letter of interest from the editor.

 Please note that all stories produced for this project must be licensed under a Creative Commons Attribution 4.0 International License — if you have questions about this, get in touch using the email address provided.